When you're looking to borrow money, there are two main types of loans to be aware of: secured and unsecured loans.

-Second, although there are many options out there to choose from, we hope to clear up any confusion surrounding secured and unsecured loans so you can decide which kind of loan is best for you.
+We'll review the key differences between secured and unsecured loans so you can understand which kind of loan is best for you.

 An unsecured loan is a loan that does not require you to put up items you own, such as your car or home, as collateral to qualify for the loan.
 Instead, an unsecured loan is issued based on the borrower’s creditworthiness and ability to pay.